Regressions under Adverse Conditions: Modeling and Estimation

 While ``usual'' regressions simply relate some outcome $Y_t$ to covariates, our MES regressions allow us to investigate such a relationship \textit{conditional} on an extreme realization of $X_t$.
 This is of interest, e.g., when relating a bank's losses $Y_t$ to institution characteristics, where the precise relationship is mainly of interest during times of large system-wide losses $X_t$.
 We use the model of Example~\ref{ex:1} to investigate this in the empirical application in Section~\ref{sec:ApplMESReg}, but also in the other applications in Section~\ref{sec:GDP_MES} and Appendix~\ref{sec:add appl}.
+We discuss the relation of our MES regressions to OLS regressions that use $X_t$ as an explanatory variable in Appendix~\ref{sec:RelationOLSXCovariate}.